Hasatori/Testspector/doc/Practices.md

 ![hyperassertion_example.png](./hyperassertion_example.png)

 img.
-2 Příklad tzv.
-Hyperasserce [(Koskela 2013)](#978-1-935182-57-3)
+2 Example of Hyperassertion [(Koskela 2013)](#978-1-935182-57-3)

-## Struktura testovací metody

-V rámci této podsekce je diskutovaná doporučená nejlepší struktura kódu těla testovací metody.

-Nejlepší postupy týkající se struktury testovací metody jsou následující:
+## Structure of the test method

+This subsection contains best practices regarding structure of the test.

+Best practices regarding structure of the test method are as follows:

--   3-fázový design testů
+-   3-phase test design

--   4-fázový design testů
+-   4-phase test design

--   Neopakovat fáze testů

--   Oddělovat části testu
+-   Do not repeat the test phases

+-   Separate the test phases

-### 3-fázový design testů
+### 3-phase test design

-Jedná se o jednoduchý, avšak velmi efektivní princip uspořádání kódu testu do tří částí.
-První část zahrnuje vytvoření potřebných objektů a nastavení hodnot potřebných pro test.
-V druhé části se provádí exekuce akce, která má vyvolat testovanou funkcionalitu a třetí část slouží ke kontrole očekáváného chování.
-V odborné literatuře můžeme pro tento přístup najít mnoho jmen jako například **Given-When–Then** [(Khorikov 2020, kap.
-3. The anatomy of a unit test)](#978-1-61729-627-7), **Build–Operate–Check** [(Tarlinder 2016, kap.
-7. Unit Testing-Structuring Tests)](#978-0-13-429106-2) či **Arrange–Act–Assert (také
-AAA)** [(Brader et al. 2012, kap.
-2. Unit Testing: Testing the Inside)](#978-1-62114-018-4), princip je však pro všechny zcela stejný.
-První fáze také zpravidla bývá nejrozsáhlejší a pokud začne být výrazně větší než zbylé části, je doporučováno ji vyextrahovat do samostatné metody či nějaké tovární pomocné třídy [(Khorikov 2020, kap.
+It is a simple, but very effective way of structuring test code into three parts.
+The first part includes creating necessary objects and setting necesarry properties which are required for the test.
+The second part is about executing action which should invoke tested functionality.
+The third part then checks expected behaviour.
+There are many names for this kind of approach for example **Given-When–Then** [(Khorikov 2020, chap.
+3. The anatomy of a unit test)](#978-1-61729-627-7), **Build–Operate–Check** [(Tarlinder 2016, chap.
+7. Unit Testing-Structuring Tests)](#978-0-13-429106-2) or **Arrange–Act–Assert (AAA)** [(Brader et al. 2012, chap.
+2. Unit Testing: Testing the Inside)](#978-1-62114-018-4), but the principle is exactly the same.
+The first part is usually the longest one and if it is significantly longer than other two parts, it is recommended to extract it into a separate helper method or class  [(Khorikov 2020, chap.
 3.1.4.
 How large should each section be?)](#978-1-61729-627-7).
+Same approach is recommended for other two parts.

-### 4-fázový design testů
+### 4-phase test design

-V podstatě se jedná o výše zmíněný 3-fázový design testů, jenom s rozšířením o 4 fázi, která zajišťuje úklid testovacího prostředí.
-Fáze jsou známy pod jmény **Setup-Execute-Verify-Teardown** [(Tarlinder 2016, kap.
+It is basically the 3-phase test design but it has extra 4th phase which is responsible for cleaning the testing environment.
+The phases are known by names
+**Setup-Execute-Verify-Teardown** [(Tarlinder 2016, chap.
 7. Unit Testing-Structuring Tests)](#978-0-13-429106-2).
-Tento přístup je vhodné volit zejména v případě kdy mezi více testy sdílíme určité objekty, během testu vytváříme určité artefakty (například soubory, složky), nebo pokud upravujeme data v databázi.
-Pokud bychom po exekuci testu neprováděli toto uklizení, vytvářeli bychom tím prostor pro nechtěné závislosti mezi testy a zkreslování výsledků.
-Pokud použitý testovací framework podporuje tzv. hook operace, je možné úklid testovacího prostředí provádět pomocí hook operace, jež je pouštěna po každém testu, či po všech testech.
-Příkladem těchto hook operací je pro testovací framework JUnit verze 5 AfterEach (po každém testu) či AfterAll (po všech testech).

-### Neopakovat fáze testů

-Ať už se rozhodneme zvolit 3-fázový či 4-fázový design testů, vždy by mělo platit, že každá fáze by měla být v testu právě jednou.
-Porušování pravidla opět vede ke komplikování testů a stěžování jeho snadné srozumitelnosti pro čtenáře [(Khorikov 2020, kap.
+This approach is recommended in case when we are sharing certain objects between multiple tests or if we are creating some artifacts (for example files, directories), or if we are updating some data in a database.
+Without the 4th phase there we would make tests dependent on each other or influence next run of same tests.
+If used testing framework supports so called hook operations, it is possible to clean the testing environment by operation which is executed after each test or after all tests.
+Example of these hook operations is available for testing framework JUnit version 5 and are called AfterEach(after each test) or AfterAll(after all tests).

+### Do not repeat the test phases

+Regardless of if we decide to use 3-phase test design or 4-phase test design, each test should always contains each phase just once.
+Breaking this rule makes tests way to complicated and hard to understand [(Khorikov 2020, chap.
 3.1.2 Avoid multiple arrange, act, and assert sections)](#978-1-61729-627-7).
-Toto pravidlo také souvisí s pravidlem **[Právě jedna ověřovací metoda na test](#prave-jedna-overovaci-metoda-na-test)**

-### Oddělovat části testu

-Pro zajištění lepší čitelnosti je dobré od sebe jednotlivé fáze oddělovat.
-U malých testů je dobré oddělit pouze prázdným řádkem.
-U velkých testů tento postup tak dobře nefunguje a je lepší využít komentáře [(Khorikov 2020, kap.
+### Separate the test phases

+In order to make test easier to read it is recommended to separate each phase.
+For small tests the separation can be done by empty line.
+For big tests it is better to use comments [(Khorikov 2020, chap.
 3.1.8 Dropping the arrange, act, and assert comments from tests)](#978-1-61729-627-7).
-Způsob oddělení fází pomocí prázdného řádku demonstruje obr.
-3
+Img.3 shows what the separation by empty line looks like.

 ![alt text](./test_part_separation_for_better_readability.png "Title")

-obr.
-3 Ukázka oddělení částí testu pro zajištění lepší čitelnosti [(Khorikov 2020)](#978-1-61729-627-7)
+img.
+3 Separation of the tests parts by empty line [(Khorikov 2020)](#978-1-61729-627-7)

 ## Proměnné